 The target of causal analysis in this setting is to estimate the causal effect of the treatment (X) on the the outcome (Y).
-This effect is defined as the response of the population in hypothetical experiment in which we administer treatment at level $X = x_0$ uniformly to the entire population and let $x_0$ take different values on hypothetical copies of the population.
-Such hypothetical experiments is governed by the modified model of Eq.
-(6) and the corresponding distribution $P(y|do(x_0))$ .
-An inspection of the diagram in Fig. 5(a) reveals immediately that this distribution is not identifiable by adjusting for confounders.
-The graphical criterion for such adjustment requires the existence of observed covariates on the "back-door" path $X \leftarrow V \leftrightarrow U \rightarrow Y$ , so as to block (by stratification) the spurious associations created by that path.
+This effect is defined as the response of the population in hypothetical experiment in which we administer treatment at level $X = x_0$ uniformly to the entire population and let x_0 take different values on hypothetical copies of the population.
+Such hypothetical experiments are governed by the modified model of Eq.
+(6) and the corresponding distribution $P(y|do(x_0))$.
+An inspection of the diagram in Figure 5(a) reveals immediately that this distribution is not identifiable by adjusting for confounders.
+The graphical criterion for such adjustment requires the existence of observed covariates on the "back-door" path $X \leftarrow V \leftrightarrow U \rightarrow Y$, so as to block (by stratification) the spurious associations created by that path.
 Had V (or U) been observable, the treatment effect would have been obtained by stratification on the levels of V.

-$$P(Y = y|do(x_0)) = \sum{v} P(Y = y|X = x_0, V = v)P(V = v)$$ (20)
+$$P(Y = y | do(x_0)) = \sum{v} P(Y = y | X = x_0, V = v) P(V = v)$$ (20)

 thus yielding an estimable expression that requires no measurement of U and no assumptions relative the dependence between U and V. However, since V (and U) are assumed to be unobserved, and since no other blocking covariates exist, the investigator can conclude that confounding bias cannot be removed by adjustment.
-Moreover, it can be shown that, in the absence of additional assumptions, the treatment effect in such graphs cannot be identified by any method whatsoever (Pearl, 1995); one must therefore resort to approximate methods of assessment.
+Moreover, it can be shown that, in the absence of additional assumptions, the treatment effect in such graphs cannot be identified by any method whatsoever (Balka and Pearl, 1997); one must therefore resort to approximate methods of assessment.

 It is interesting to note that it is our insistence on allowing arbitrary functions in Eq.
 (5) that curtails our ability to infer the treatment effect from nonexperimental data (when V and U are unobserved).
-In linear systems, for example, the causal effect of X on Y is identifiable, as can be seen by writing:
+In linear systems, for example, the causal effect of X on Y is identifiable, as can be seen by writing:19 multiplying this equation by z and taking expectations, gives which reduces β to correlations among observed measurements.
+Eq.
+(22) is known as the instrumental variable estimand (Bowden and Turkington, 1984).